mulka/ploverwiki/Dictionary-Format.md

 - The dictionaries map a stroke (or a combination of strokes) to an English word or phrase, number, punctuation symbol, emoji, software command, or a meta command for controlling spacing and capitalization.
 - Every stenographer creates their own customized dictionary to supplement or amend the default dictionary that comes with a steno application, such as Plover.
 By default, you add your customizations to the `user.json` dictionary that comes with Plover.

-## The Standard Plover Dictionaries
+## The Three Standard Plover Dictionaries

 Plover comes supplied with three dictionaries: